wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Description ==

 Slideshow version 2.2.0 Beta is now available for testing.
-[Click here to check it out!](http://stefanboonstra.com/)
+[Click here to try it out!](http://stefanboonstra.com/)

 Slideshow provides an easy way to integrate a slideshow for any Wordpress installation.